telerik/maui-docs/controls/collectionview/data-binding.md

 - `ItemsSource` (`object`)&mdash;Defines the collection of the items that will populate the control with data.
 - `DisplayMemberPath` (`string`)&mdash;Defines the name of the property which will be visualized inside the CollectionView.

-> If DisplayMemberPath is not set the “ToString” implementation of the business object will be visualized.
-The DisplayMemberPath is a property that helps the developers to visualize an exact property from the business object they are bound to.
+> If `DisplayMemberPath` is not set the `ToString` implementation of the business object will be visualized.
+The `DisplayMemberPath` is a property that helps the developers to visualize an exact property from the business object they are bound to.

 ## Define Item Appearance

 The CollectionView provides a default appearance of the items.
 If you want to customize this appearance, define an `ItemTemplate` (`DataTemplate`).

-Here is an exmaple with `ItemTemplate`:
+Here is an example with `ItemTemplate`:

 **1.** Create a sample model: